will-lancer/will-lancer.github.io/README.md

 the material in a more abstract, and often simpler, manner, while emphasizing connections to abstract algebra as a whole.
-The number theory book is a pet interest of mine; I hope to one day discover a deep connection between number theory and physics.
+The number theory book is a pet interest of mine; I hope to one day see a deep connection between number theory and physics.

 **Linear Algebra**